Most people who live in hurricane zones know that they need to have a supply of emergency water and food stockpiled.

 If it hadn’t been for his chalk marks, they both would have drowned in their own home!
 The lesson is that you need to have a way to escape onto your roof.

 A few companies manufacture and install them, but you could also have a general contractor do it.

 10. Have Your Bug Out Bag Packed and Be Ready to GO!

 If there is one major lesson we can learn from past hurricanes and disasters, it is this:

 Don’t Wait Until the Authorities Tell You To Evacuate!

 By then, it might be too late.
 The roads will be crowded, and the danger may be already too close.
-So pack a Bug Out Bag, make a plan on where you will go, and be ready to take action so you don’t get caught in the storm!
+So make a plan on where you will go, and be ready to take action, so you don’t get caught in the storm!

 What other hurricane preparedness tips can you add?
 Let us know in the comments.